-The redevelopment included nearly $3 million in private and public investment and qualified for local, state and federal funds/programs intended for rehabilitation of historic properties, Wilkerson said.
+The redevelopment included nearly $3 million in private and public investment and qualified for local, state and federal funds/programs intended for rehabilitation of historic properties.
 The Greenville commercial redevelopment included construction and engineering services by Rehab Builders Inc. and Rehab Engineers, Inc. with architectural design by Dunn & Dalton of Kinston.

 - On October 29th 2014, an event celebrating the recent development in Uptown Greenville brought attention to “the State of the District” through a presentation by the ECU provost highlighting the importance of a successful downtown followed by an award presentation by the mayor of Greenville.
 The award for Adaptive Re-use Project of the Year was given to Holton Wilkerson of CommunitySmith for The SuperBlock.